tsadok/nhfourk/README-MSWindows.txt

-Experiments in getting the build to work under WSL have reached the point where I can get a working makedefs.exe, which can be run from a cmd.exe prompt and works (though the Makefile cannot call this directly from within WSL, because it's a native Windows .exe).
+Experiments in getting the build to work under WSL have reached the point where I can get a working makedefs.exe, which can be run from a cmd.exe prompt and works (though the Makefile cannot call this directly from within WSL, because it's a native Windows .exe, and unlike Cygwin, WSL doesn't have the ability to run native Windows programs from within the environment).
 Efforts to get a complete working build procedure for this setup are also ongoing.
 If you manage to get it to work, I'd love to hear about it (contact jonadab either on the freenode IRC network or via email at columbus.rr.com; in the case of email, be sure to put the word "Fourk" in the subject line, otherwise my filters won't notice the message and it'll land in the middle of a spam-filled inbox and not get noticed).

 Building with Visual Studio
 ===========================

-I have no idea if this is even remotely possible.
+I have no idea.